 November 20, 2013 – by Jeremy Loudenback – Before she left, Bass offered the students in the audience some words of advice, including the need to seek out mentors in their careers.
 For her, Charles Rangel (D-NY) and Ed Royce (R-CA) were instrumental in helping her better understand the legislative process in Congress.

-As the daughter of a letter carrier growing up in Los Angeles’s Fairfax district, Karen Bass remembers watching the momentous Civil Rights movement with her father.
+by Jeremy Loudenback As the daughter of a letter carrier growing up in Los Angeles’s Fairfax district, Karen Bass remembers watching the momentous Civil Rights movement with her father.
 Little did she know that she would make some of her own history later in life.
-In 2008, she was selected as the first African-American woman to serve as…
+In 2008, she was selected as the first African-American woman to…